david-gimelle/azure-devops-pipeline-python/README.md

 # Images

 you can build one localy with this command
-> docker build -t python-boardgames-api .
+> docker build -t python-demo-api .
-> docker build --no-cache --progress=plain -t python-boardgames-api .
+> docker build --no-cache --progress=plain -t python-demo-api .

 You build an image with this script
 > python install-build.py
 > python install-build.py --skip-install-poetry --skip-tests

+Run the image with this command
+> docker run -p 5001:5001 python-demo-api
+`